 Attention!Notre centre de support est actuellement en train de se refaire une beauté.
 Pour accéder à l’ensemble de nos articles, merci de visiter notre site en Anglais ici.

-Some Gmail users have reported that they receive notifications that they have either sent or received transfers using our service even though that is not the case.
+Some Gmail account-holders have reported that they receive notifications that they have either sent or received transfers using our service even though that is not the case.

 This is due to the way Gmail works as one account which can be linked to several variants of the same email address.
 For example firstname.lastname@example.org is the actual account holder but if somebody was to enter the email address with the . in any other place, then these would still direct to the inbox of email@example.com: